ahayman/NYTViewer-android/README.md

 While the app is simple, it is had a full expandable architecture designed to be maintainable.

+### Unit Tests

+Because of the time constraints of the project, Unit Tests were not included (yet).
+Once they're added, this section will be updated.

 ### Core Architecture

 #### Navigation